g3chench/cchen/index.md

 See my GitHub for the rest.

-I have also been a Bioinformatics Research Assistant at the [Chang Lab](https://chang.eeb.utoronto.ca/).
+I have also been a Bioinformatics Research Assistant at the [Chang Lab](https://chang.eeb.utoronto.ca/), and an IT Technician at the [Ontario Institute for Studies in Education](https://www.oise.utoronto.ca/oise/Home/).

 ### Resume